GAP YEAR / SEMESTER & ROWING

 • Accommodation in a Spanish home with most meals (breakfast and mid-day meals Monday through Friday and evening meals Sunday through Thursday) and one load of laundry per week throughout the program.

-• Program excursions and activities (Granada weekend excursion, as well as, Cordoba, Ronda, and Italica day excursion).
+• Program excursions and activities (Weekend excursion, as well as, Cordoba, Ronda, and Italica day excursion).

 • Welcome and Farewell meals.